Ericsson/paf/doc/protocol/PROTOCOLv2.md

 #### Owner

 The client publishing a service MUST become its owner.
-The ownership MUST be transferred, if the service is being republished by another client, with a different client identifier.
+The ownership MUST be transferred, if the service is being republished or unpublished by another client, with a different client identifier.
 The server MAY prohibit such operations (e.g., since it would constitute an access control violation).

 An owner is identified by its client identifier.